Published 2024

 Alternative supply scenarios model the sensitivity of future supply to changes in key assumptions.
 These alternative scenarios illustrate the uncertainty of behavioral health supply determinants changes over time.
 Two scenarios model a 10% increase and a 10% decrease in number of new providers trained each year, respectively.
 Two scenarios model if providers retire 2 years earlier or 2 years later, relative to current patterns.
 For example, under the early retirement scenario, a provider who would have retired at age 65 instead retires at age 63.
 Under the delayed retirement scenario, a provider who would have retired at age 65 instead retires at age 67.

-In addition, we model a scenario projecting what current and future supply of behavioral health workers would have been if Behavioral Health Workforce Education and Training (BHWET) and Opioid Workforce Expansion Program (OWEP) had never been funded.
-This scenario removes from the starting supply the people who were in the workforce because of BHWET and OWEP funding.
+In addition, we model a scenario projecting what current and future supply of behavioral health workers would have been if BHWET and OWEP had never been funded.
+This scenario removes from the starting supply the people who were in the workforce because of BHWET and OWEP funding—approximately 660 psychologists; 2,990 mental health counselors; 380 MFTs; 9,640 mental health & substance abuse social workers; 1,130 psychiatric NPs; 330 school counselors; 320 child, family, and school social workers; and 60 addiction counselors.

 Modeling demand